Bhavesh2302/Dot-and-key-project-unit-4/README.md

 ## Pages built

-**Landing Page**: It contains navbar, dropdown menu, products section, footer.
+**Landing Page**: It contains navbar, modal menu, products section, footer.

 **Create Account / Sign in**: For creating and signing an account.